1971 Dallas Cowboys season: Season recap

 The Cowboys opened the new Texas Stadium with a 44–21 win over the New England Patriots on Oct.
 24. Duane Thomas scored the first touchdown, a 56-yard run two minutes and 16 seconds after the start of the game.
 Attendance was 65,708 persons.

 The team entered the season still having the reputation of "not being able to win the big games" and "next year's champion".
 The Super Bowl V loss added more fuel to that widely held view.
 As in the previous season, Dallas had a quarterback controversy as Roger Staubach and Craig Morton alternated as starting quarterback (in a loss to the Bears in game 7, Morton and Staubach alternated plays).
 The Cowboys were 4–3 at the season midpoint.
 But after head coach Tom Landry settled on Staubach, the Cowboys won their last seven regular season games to finish with an 11–3 record.

 Cowboys' running back Duane Thomas rushing the ball for a touchdown in Super Bowl VI.

-Staubach finished the regular season as the NFL's top rated passer (101.8) by throwing for 1,882 yards, 15 touchdowns, and only 4 interceptions.
-He was also a terrific rusher, gaining 343 yards and 2 touchdowns on 41 carries.
+Staubach finished the regular season as the NFL's top-rated passer (101.8) by throwing for 1,882 yards, 15 touchdowns, and 4 interceptions.
+He was also a frequent rusher, gaining 343 yards and 2 touchdowns on 41 carries.
 Said Cold Hard Football Facts of Staubach's 1971 season, "Staubach finally out-jockeyed Craig Morton for the starting gig with the Cowboys in 1971 and instantly produced one of the greatest passing seasons in history.
-The numbers are not big and gaudy, but they were ruthlessly efficient –- the 104.8 passer rating truly amazing in a season in which the average rating was 62.2.
+The numbers are not big and gaudy, but they were ruthlessly efficient –- the 104.8 passer rating notable in a season in which the average rating was 62.2.
 His 8.9 [yards-per-attempt] in the regular season is phenomenal in any era of the NFL, as was his 18 [touchdowns] against a meager 4 [interceptions] (including postseason).
-The Cowboys did not lose a single one of Staubach's 13 starts in 1971 and –- most impressively –- he lifted the proverbial "team that couldn't win the big game" to its long-awaited first NFL championship.[...]"
+The Cowboys did not lose any of Staubach's 13 starts in 1971 and he lifted the proverbial "team that couldn't win the big game" to its long-awaited first NFL championship.[...]"